maureeungaro/analysis/pid/electron/README.md

 - cut-12: nphe (not a cut)

-## Re-run e_pid to apply cut and create histograms:
+## Re-run e_pid to apply cuts and create histograms:

 Single file example: